mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

 As it's the first query we make, the code is really verbose.
-However, we can analyze every aspect of a query, in this way.
+However, we can analyze every aspect of a query in this way.

-First, the `sql` interpolator allow us to create SQL statement fragments (more to come).
-Next, the method `query` lets us creating a type that maps the single row result of the query in a Scala type.
-The type is called `Query0[A]`.
+First, the `sql` interpolator allows us to create SQL statement fragments (more to come).
+Next, the method `query` lets us create a type that maps the single-row result of the query in a Scala type.
+The class is called `Query0[A]`.
 To accumulate results into a list, we use the `to[List]` method, which creates a `ConnectionIO[List[String]]`.

-The `ConnectionIO[A]` type is very interesting, since it introduces a common pattern used in the Doobie library.
-In fact, Doobie defines all its most important type as instances of the [`Free`  monad](https://typelevel.org/cats/datatypes/freemonad.html):
+The `ConnectionIO[A]` type is interesting since it introduces a typical pattern used in the Doobie library.
+In fact, Doobie defines all its most essential types as instances of the [`Free`  monad](https://typelevel.org/cats/datatypes/freemonad.html):

 TODO Image describing the relation between the Doobie types and JDBC's ones

-Although the description and deep comprehension of the free monad is behind the scope of this article, we can say that a program with type `ConnectionIO[A]` represents a computation that, given a `Connection`, will generate a value of type `IO[A]`.
+Although the description and profound comprehension of the free monad is behind the scope of this article, we can say that a program with the type `ConnectionIO[A]` represents a computation that, given a `Connection`, will generate a value of type `IO[A]`.

 Every free monad is only a description of a program.
-It's not executable at all, since it requires an interpreter.
+It's not executable at all since it requires an interpreter.
 The interpreter, in this case, is the `Transactor` we created.
 Its role is to compile the program into a `Kleisli[IO, Connection, A]`.
 As we should remember from the course on [Cats](https://rockthejvm.com/p/cats), the above `Kleisli` is another representation of the function `Connection => IO[A]`.

-So, given an instance of `IO[Connection]` to the `Kleisli` through the `transact` method, we can execute the compiled program into the desired `IO[A]`, and then execute it using the Cats Effect library:
+So, given an instance of `IO[Connection]` to the `Kleisli` through the `transact` method, we can execute the compiled program into the desired `IO[A]`, and then run it using the Cats Effect library:

 ```scala
 object DoobieApp extends IOApp {